Honey vs Stevia: Two Fundamentally Different Sweeteners

 Taste and Cooking: Practical Differences

 **Flavor:** This is where many people make their decision regardless of nutrition.
-Honey has a complex, varied flavor depending on floral source — from delicate acacia and orange blossom to bold buckwheat and chestnut.
+Honey offers incredible flavor diversity depending on floral source: delicate and clean acacia honey, mild and versatile clover honey, bright citrus notes in orange blossom honey, floral complexity from wildflower honey, sophisticated lavender honey, bold molasses-like buckwheat honey, robust chestnut honey, and elegant sourwood honey with spice undertones.
 Stevia has a distinctive aftertaste that many people describe as bitter, metallic, or licorice-like.
 Rebaudioside A (Reb A) products have less aftertaste than stevioside, but even high-quality stevia extracts don't taste like sugar.

 **Baking:** Honey works well in baking with the 4-part substitution formula (2/3 cup per cup sugar, reduce liquids, add baking soda, lower temperature).
 It provides moisture, browning (via Maillard reaction), and flavor complexity.
 Stevia cannot replicate any of these functions — it adds no bulk, moisture, browning, or texture.
 In baking, stevia needs to be combined with a bulking agent (erythritol, allulose, or actual sugar) to work, making "stevia-sweetened" baked goods a misnomer in most cases.